sap-tutorials/developer-advocates/tutorials/devtoberfest2026-ai-week1-validation/devtoberfest2026-ai-week1-validation.md

 For more info on Devtoberfest, see our [Devtoberfest page](https://developers.sap.com/devtoberfest).

->Questions will be published at the end of the day Thursday for AI track Week 1.

 ### Question 1 - 🟣 Bring AI into Your ABAP Applications with ISLM: Build, Integrate, and Consume AI Natively